Dragon Ball Z: Budokai: BudokaiBudokai received "mixed or average" reviews on both platforms according to the review aggregation website Metacritic.

 Many critics complained about the GameCube version's simple interface and the fact that combos weren't worth the payoff.
 However, more complex combos were possible due to an oversight in the move canceling feature but were rarely known at the time.
 These oversights were turned into an important part of the system in the later games and were what high level play tended to revolve around.

 Budokai 2Budokai 2 received "average" reviews on both platforms according to Metacritic.

+Budokai 3

-Budokai 3Budokai 3 was given much higher reviews than its predecessors Budokai and Budokai 2 according to Metacritic.
+Budokai 3 was given much higher reviews than its predecessors Budokai and Budokai 2 according to Metacritic.
 This was often due to how critics felt that the game did more to improve its gameplay rather than just its graphics and presentation.
 Its fighting and graphics have also been praised, with IGN stating that Budokai 3 was "One of the few instances of cel-shading done right", and that it "also offers a healthy amount of special effects and pyrotechnics and they all look great."

+Shin Budokai

-Shin BudokaiShin Budokai received "average" reviews according to Metacritic.
+Shin Budokai received "average" reviews according to Metacritic.
 In Japan, Famitsu gave it a score of one eight, one seven, one six, and one seven, for a total of 28 out of 40.